josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 </code-example>

-Because `<lib-header>` is optional, the element can appear in the template in its minimal form, `<lib-card></lib-card>`.
+Because the `lib-header` element is optional, the element can appear in the template in its minimal form, `<lib-card></lib-card>`.
-In this case, `<lib-header>` is not used and you would expect it to be tree-shaken, but that is not what happens.
+In this case, the `lib-header` element is not used and you would expect it to be tree-shaken, but that is not what happens.
 This is because `LibCardComponent` actually contains two references to the `LibHeaderComponent`.

 <code-example format="typescript" language="typescript">